 - Leadership skills: Being out for days or weeks, it is essential to be aware of everything.
 Managing resources, problem-solving, strategy and critical thinking are crucial.
 Almost the same leadership skills are needed for managing a company.

 As trekking is long-term hiking, it has the same benefits.
-Good for health and has social benefits as well, but it keeps exclusive, unrepeatable moments.
+It is good for health and has social benefits, but it keeps exclusive unrepeatable moments.

-There could be hundreds of reason why someone goes for trekking: from challenges through the desire to explore something new to solving personal issues.
-Whatever is the root, one thing is sure: trekking gives the chance to view natural diversity with the diversity of culture.
+There could be hundreds of reasons why someone goes trekking: from challenges through the desire to explore something new to solving personal issues.
+Whatever the root, one thing is sure: trekking gives the chance to view natural diversity with the diversity of culture.